harikishan81001/custom_decorator/README.md

     Custom decorator for multiple permissions, which will check for all permissions and allow user if he passes test.

+#Allowed Operations

+    ALLOWED_CHECK = ['AND', 'OR', 'NOT']
+    1- AND - check for all, user must have all those permissions 2- OR - Passes if user has any of thease permissions 3- NOT - if user has any of mentioned permissions, access will be restricted.

 #User manual

   1- download application.